nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 `rdelete INDEX` or
 `rd INDEX`

-* Deletes the person with specified INDEX.
-The index refers to the index number shown in the displayed reminder list.
-The index **must be a positive integer** 1, 2, 3, …​
+* Deletes the reminder from the reminder list with the specified `INDEX`.

 Examples:
-* `rdelete 1` deletes the person at index 1 of the list
+* `rdelete 1` deletes the reminder at index 1 of the reminder list
-* `rd 2` will delete the person at index 2 of the list
+* `rd 2` will delete the reminder at index 2 of the reminder list

 Result for `rdelete 1`:
 ![result for 'rdelete`](images/result_for_delete_reminder.png)